 If you’re single…

 Life insurance is a gift for the ones you love most.
 After you purchase it, don’t hide the fact that you did so.
-If something happened to you, the last thing you want is your loved ones stressing out trying to find the policy information.
+If something happened to you or you died tomorrow, the last thing you want is your loved ones stressing out trying to find the policy information.

 The original documents should be kept in a safe place, like a fire-proof safe in your home.
 It’s a good idea to give a copy to the beneficiaries and also a trusted sibling or parent.
 If you have a lawyer, they should have a copy as well.
 The goal is to make it easy for your loved ones to locate the policy in the event that they would need it.